 While you probably won't need to worry about encountering dangerous wildlife on your camping trip at Brown Tract Pond, remember that some big beasts call these alpine woodlands home.
 Where do you think nearby Black Bear Mountain got its name?
 Stay on the safe side, even if you think you won't have a bear encounter, and store all of your scented items, including food and toiletries, in a locked vehicle.
 Brown Tract Pond Campground is open from mid-May to the beginning of September and is suitable for RVs up to 30 feet in length.

 Transportation in Brown Tract Pond Campground

-Most Adirondack campgrounds are nestled in densely forested wilderness, and Brown Tract Pond Campground is no exception.
+Most Adirondack campgrounds are nestled in the densely forested wilderness, and Brown Tract Pond Campground is no exception.
 While you shouldn't have any trouble driving your rig through the day-use area or campground, always keep your eyes peeled for road hazards like fallen branches.
 Since the campground can only support RVs up to 30 feet in length, the roads are suited to vehicles this size or smaller.
 The nearest town is the village of Raquette Lake, which doesn't offer very many provisions.
-If you need supplies, crank up the RV and take Highway 28 into Indian Lake, where you'll find a few restaurants and shops.
+If you need supplies, crank up the RV and take Highway 28 to Indian Lake, where you'll find a few restaurants and shops.
 For major supplies and amenities, you can head to Old Forge, Boonville, or Lowville.